salsita/jenkins-docker-skeleton/README.md

 # In any case, it's CentOS with Node.js and MongoDB...

 # Run in the background so that we know the container id.
-CONTAINER=$(docker run -d -b "$MNT:/mnt/project" 4dd5fb10358d /bin/bash -c 'ls -la /mnt/project/workspace')
+CONTAINER=$(docker run -d -b "$MNT:/mnt/project" $IMAGE /bin/bash -c 'ls -la /mnt/project/workspace')

 # Attach to the container's streams so that we can see the output.
 docker attach $CONTAINER